Topic: Kinship Caregiver Support Programs

 Kinship Caregiver Support Programs are defined by the CEBC as programs that support the needs of kinship caregivers, such as training and education, financial services, and support groups.
 Kinship care refers to the care of children by relatives or, in some jurisdictions, close family friends (often referred to as fictive kin).
 Kinship care may be formal and involve a training and licensure process for the caregivers, along with monthly subsidies to help defray the costs of caring for the child, or may include voluntary or mediated kin caregivers referring to those relative caregivers caring for children following a child welfare agency assessment to ensure the safety and suitability of the home, or informal caregivers, referring to those relative caregivers caring for children privately, without the involvement of child welfare or other government agencies.

-The CEBC also provides information on
+The CEBC also provides information on financial support programs for kinship caregivers.

 Programs in this Topic Area